voluntadpear/homepage/blog/comparing-react-hooks-with-vue-composition-api.md

 Vue works in a totally different way due to its reactive nature.
 You have two main functions to declare state: `ref` and `reactive`.

-`ref` returns a reactive object where the inner value it contains is accessed by its the `value` property.
-You can use `ref` with primitive or objects and in the case of objects, it is made deeply reactive.
+`ref` returns a reactive object where the inner value it contains is accessed by its `value` property.
+You can use `ref` with primitive values or objects and in the case of objects they are made deeply reactive.

 ```js
 const name = ref("Mary");